Need Office Space?

 Biolite could be a start-up that uses electricity technology to create wood-burning stoves clean and safe.
 Amazingly, the mini stoves conjointly charge cell phones and light-emitting diode lights.
 Biolite has worked to form economical energy with purchasers like Johnson & Johnson, Hewlett Packard, and Nike.
 These compact, reasonable stoves create preparation easier- not just for frequent campers, except for families in third world countries likewise.

-8- Logically
+8- Sheroes

 9- GoCoop